OpenTelemetry Backend for storage and visualization

 Elasticsearchopen in new window is a scalable search and analytics engine that can be used to store and analyze logs and other telemetry data collected by OpenTelemetry.

-OpenTelemetry can be configured to send log and metric data to Elasticsearch, where it can be indexed and stored in a scalable and distributed manner.
+You can configure OpenTelemetry to send log and metric data to Elasticsearch, where it can be indexed and stored in a scalable and distributed manner.

-Elasticsearch offers powerful querying and search capabilities, allowing you to efficiently search and retrieve log data based on different criteria, such as time range, keywords, or specific fields.
+Elasticsearch provides powerful query and search capabilities that allow you to efficiently search and retrieve log data based on various criteria, such as time range, keywords, or specific fields.

 Zipkin